FUEL4EP/HomeAutomation/AsksinPP_developments/sketches/HB-UNI-Sensor1-AQ-BME680/Multiple_Linear_Regression/README.md

 #### Existing Jupyterlab installation on your computer

-- Please ensure that yuou have installed the following Phyton modules on your computer (e.g. by pip install):
+- Please ensure that you have installed the following Phyton modules on your computer (e.g. by pip install):
 	+ pandas
 	+ numpy
 	+ matplotlib